sysaulab/libseedy/FUSE/README.md

 The random random filesystem contains randomly accessible random data.

-In my seemingly neverending quest to understand cryptography, I created a new filesystem that expose a cryptographic algorithm I have been using for some time now.
+In my seemingly neverending quest to understand cryptography, I created a new filesystem that expose a an algorithm I have been using for some time.
 Here are some of my notes and taughts as well as the state of the project.

 We all know /dev/random, it offers the capability to generate a sequence one byte/block at a time.
 We cannot usually playback the past bytes or predict the bytes far ahead.
 This is excellent for cryptographic applications where secrecy is essential.